DavidAmat/master_thesis_main/man/Manual.md

 The first thing to do is to create an **app** in Spotify API and get access in order to do Spotify API requests.

 Once this is done, the main idea is to retrieve a list of artists from https://kworb.net/ with the idea to have all the top artists of Spotify and their songs as well as to create a graph for artists, songs (see which artists share songs) and similar artists and genres (edges from artist to artist and also from artist to genres).
 This dataset also provides the Spotify ID for either the artists and the songs, so it will be suitable for making future calls to the Spotify API to work always with such IDs.
 An artist who is NOT in Spotify cannot enter this study.
+To check an artist ID try: https://open.spotify.com/artist/<artist_id>

 As regards architecture, we will first create a PostGRESQL and then convert this database named "Spotify" to a graph in Neo4j.
 This database will need info from songs too, we will either exploit the "kworb" dataset or, in case of artists which are not in that dataset and we want to include it, we will make a search in Spotify API for the top tracks of that artist.